ist356/assignment-08-cfu108/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I learned how to use pandas for data manipulation and implement an ETL pipeline to analyze and prepare datasets for visualization or further analysis.